25 Kitchen And Food Hacks That Will Change Your Life

 Trim the top and bottom of the celery (cut it off of the root if it is still attached) and drop the stalks upright into a pitcher or jar of ice-cold water to re-crisp.
 You can also store celery like this.
 The ice water trick also works on tired broccoli, cauliflower, asparagus, lettuce, and spinach — feel free to experiment and see what other vegetables you can revitalize.

-Forget about the cast iron skill.
+Forget about the cast iron skillet.
 Line a baking sheet with heavy-duty aluminum foil (or two layers of foil) that has been crimped at 1-inch intervals to create a disposable bacon rack.
 Elevating the bacon keeps it out of the grease and allows hot air to circulate around the bacon, so it cooks and crisps evenly.
 When the bacon is finished cooking, simply throw out the foil and you've got no mess — just wonderful, crispy bacon.
+After this experience, you'll want to try these other aluminum foil hacks for hassle-free cooking.

 Use it to make curls from a stick of cold butter or dark chocolate, slice cheese super-thin for easy browning, peel off the zesty outer layer of lemon and lime rinds (sans pith) for cocktail twists or cut long strips of root vegetables like parsnips, carrots, beets, or rutabagas to crisp for easy veggie chips.
 Experimenting in the kitchen can be a lot of fun, and a vegetable peeler is exactly the kind of thing you can try new things with.
 The possibilities are only limited by your own imagination.